EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Related Work

-Incremental SfM builds the initial map by two-view reconstruction~\cite{brown1958solution}.
+Incremental SfM builds the initial map using two-view reconstruction~\cite{brown1958solution}.
 And then, the poses of cameras that observed enough map points in the initial map can be estimated.
 After a camera pose is registered, the map is extended through triangulation.
 The complete scene structure is constructed by iteratively estimating camera poses and extending the map.
 The first incremental system for Internet photo collection is proposed by Snavely \textit{et al.}~\cite{phototourism} with exhaustive image pair matching and frequent call for bundle adjustment (BA).
 As an attempt to scale to a large photo collection, \cite{snavely2008skeletal} exploited the skeleton graph of the scene, and \cite{li2008modeling, frahm2010building} highlighted the iconic image representing the main structure of the scene graph.
-Wu\cite{lSfM} proposed a linear-time SfM, which introduces the preconditioned conjugate gradient and adjusts the optimization frequency to make the optimization time linear.
-The current state-of-the-art SfM system COLMAP\cite{schonberger2016structure} developed several well-designed strategies to further improve the reconstruction quality, such as the multi-model geometric verification to enhance robustness, visibility pyramid to select next best view, and an iterative BA, re-triangulation and outlier filtering to enhance the robustness of the system.
-The learning-based reconstruction methods~\cite{zhou2017unsupervised,wang2017deepvo,vijayanarasimhan2017sfm,yin2018geonet,zou2018df,wei2020deepsfm,wang2021deep,sarlin2021back} mainly improve the robustness of some modules, which is similar to the traditional methods in the overall process.
+Wu proposed a linear-time SfM~\cite{lSfM}, which introduces the preconditioned conjugate gradient and adjusts the optimization frequency to make the optimization time linear.
+The current state-of-the-art SfM system COLMAP\cite{colmap} developed several well-designed strategies to further improve the reconstruction quality, such as the multi-model geometric verification to enhance robustness, visibility pyramid to select next best view, and an iterative BA, re-triangulation and outlier filtering to enhance the robustness of the system.
 In addition, OpenMVG~\cite{moulon2016openmvg} and OpenMVS~\cite{openmvs2020} are two well-known open-source frameworks.
+In recent years, many deep learning-based reconstruction methods~\cite{vijayanarasimhan2017sfm,zhou2017unsupervised,yin2018geonet,zou2018df,wei2020deepsfm,wang2021deep,cai2021extreme,liu2022depth,sarlin2021back} have emerged.
+Among them, SfM-Net~\cite{vijayanarasimhan2017sfm} and GeoNet~\cite{yin2018geonet} use neural networks to simultaneously predict image depth, camera motion, and optical flow, which introduce more observational information and optimize it through geometric constraints.
+Wang \textit{et al.}~\cite{wang2021deep} adopt a similar approach, but focus on alleviating the ill-posedness problem in two-view reconstruction.
+Other researchers make efforts to improve the robustness of geometric estimation under extreme or special circumstances~\cite{cai2021extreme,liu2022depth}.
+In addition, Sarlin \textit{et al.}~\cite{sarlin2021back} focus on utilizing multi-view information and geometric constraints to improve the detection accuracy of feature points through inverse optimization.